chigkim/VOLlama/README.md

 docker exec ollama ollama pull llama3
 ```

-If you wish to use the retrieval-augmented generation feature, download `nomic-embed-text` for embedding:
+Optionally, If you wish to use the retrieval-augmented generation feature, download `nomic-embed-text` for embedding:
 ```
 docker exec ollama ollama pull nomic-embed-text
 ```